wayfair-incubator/aux-eng-playbook/src/docs/running/executing.md

 Then we talk about three things; what went well, what went poorly, and what we should do next time for the entire project.
-We emphasize talking about issues with the project, and love to hear negative feedback about things we could do better.
+We emphasize talking about issues with the project, and especially like to hear negative feedback; things we can do better.
 We take notes during the meeting, and afterwards we email the notes out to everyone involved with the project.